Student Summer Employment Program High School

 your Clarenville location and another for your Corner Brook location.

-- Applicants are notified after a decision is made on the application, usually by mid-June.
+- Applicants are notified after a decision is made on the application, usually by mid-May.

 - Official approval will be the approval letter outlining the number of positions, hours per week and number of weeks approved, regardless of what is requested at time of application.